-Setting Description Factory Default DHCP The Moxa switch's IP address will be assigned automatically by DHCP the network's DHCP server.
-BOOTP The Moxa switch's IP address will be assigned automatically by the network's BootP server.
-Manual The Moxa switch's IP address must be set manually.
+Setting Description Factory Default Disable The Moxa switch's IP address must be set manually.
+Disable By DHCP The Moxa switch's IP address will be assigned automatically by the network's DHCP server.
+By BootP The Moxa switch's IP address will be assigned automatically by the network's BootP server.

-IP Address
+Switch IP Address

 Setting Description Factory Default

-IP address for the Moxa Assigns the Moxa switch's IP address on a TCP/IP network.
+IP address for the Assigns the Moxa switch's IP address on a TCP/IP network.
 192.168.127.253

-switch
+Moxa switch

-Subnet Mask
+Switch Subnet Mask

-Setting Description Factory Default Subnet mask for the Identifies the type of network the Moxa switch is connected to 24(255.255.255.0) Moxa switch (e.g., 255.255.0.0 for a Class B network, or 255.255.255.0 for a Class C network).
+Setting Description Factory Default Subnet mask for the Identifies the type of network the Moxa switch is connected to 255.255.255.0 Moxa switch (e.g., 255.255.0.0 for a Class B network, or 255.255.255.0 for a Class C network).